m-bossart/documentation/SMART-DS/Readme.md

 - **pu_voltages_histogram.png**: A figure showing a histogram of the per-unit voltages of non de-energized nodes in the network.
 - **pu_voltages_percentiles.png**: A figure showing the percentiles of the per-unit voltages of non de-energized nodes in the network.

-The voltage histogram and percengiles for the base_timeseries scenario of SFO region P5U in 2016 are shown below:
+The voltage histogram and percengiles for the base_timeseries scenario of San Francisco region P5U in 2016 are shown below:

 ![p5u_histogram](figures/analysis/pu_voltages_histogram.png)
 ![p5u_percentiles](figures/analysis/pu_voltages_percentiles.png)